erictepper/library-system-demo/README.md

 ## To-do
 * Update item trigger to only run if Available__c field has changed, rather than always running. (optional - not necessary)
+* Add links to username field in borrowing history.

 ## Demo Information
 ### 1. Library System